 BESSY II

-We offer a unique cryogenic linear quadrupole ion trap with 5 T superconducting solenoid for x-ray magnetic circular dichroism (XMCD) spectroscopy of size-selected cluster ions, molecular ions, and ionic complexes.
+The Ion Trap instrument is designed for x-ray magnetic circular dichroism (XMCD) spectroscopy of cold gaseous ions in a magnetic field of up to 5 T. Size-selected cluster ions, molecular ions, and ionic complexes can be studied using a unique cryogenic linear quadrupole ion trap with 5 T superconducting solenoid.
 The radio-frequency ion trap is operated in the space-charge limit for high signal-to-noise ratio.
 Magnetron sputtering and gas aggregation is the standard ion source, but other ion sources can be added as well.

-Because of its complexity, this experimental setup requires thorough consultation with the scientist in charge.
-Please contact us well ahead of time to discuss experimental feasibility.
+Because of its complexity, this experimental setup requires thorough consultation with the scientists in charge.
+Please contact the instrument scientists well ahead of time to discuss experimental feasibility.
 This is currently the only instrument world-wide that allows performing XMCD studies of cold gas-phase ions.

 Experimental capabilities: